freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 #### How to run script:

 1. Change to the directory of the project.
-2. Run the following npm command:
+2. Run the following command:

 ```bash
 pnpm run create-next-step